Prison Reform Letter to Politicians

 Dear Members of Congress,

-- Fund rehabilitation programs, including substance abuse treatment, vocational training, and faith-based initiatives.
+• Evidence-based rehabilitation programs, including substance abuse treatment and vocational training

 Sincerely,